chris-peterson/pwsh-gitlab/README.md

 `-CopyToClipboard` : For token-based operations, copy the resultant token to the clipboard rather than displaying in the terminal

+`-Wait` : For long-running operations (e.g. running a job/pipeline), wait for operation to complete.
+In the meantime, the status is polled and reported to the terminal

 ## Global Behaviors

 If invoking commands from within a git repository, `.` can be used for `ProjectId` / `BranchName` to use the local context.